louis-langholtz/PlayRho/Box2D/Documentation/CollisionHandlng.md

 polygons having much longer edges than their corner radiuses, it'd be better to have no portion of the impulse response resisting the dragged motion at all.
-I'm calling this response the modified corner handling and it results in collision handling that now looks like this:
+I'm calling this response the modified corner handling and it results in collision handling that now looks like this (again using the Testbed built from my fork of the project):

 ![Image of Modified Corner Handling](images/ThresholdRectRectCollision.png)